KazaiMazai/SwiftletModel/README.md

 var author: User? = nil

-//or mutual:

-@BelongsTo(\.chat, inverse: \.messages)
-var chat: Chat?

 /**
+It can be mutual.
 Mutual relation requires to provide a witness to ensure that it is indeed mutual: direct and inverse key paths.
 Inverse relation can be either to-one or to-many and must be mutual.
 */

+@BelongsTo(\.chat, inverse: \.messages)
+var chat: Chat?

 ```